-After a year or so on antithyroid medications, my doctor scheduled me to have the radioactive iodine treatment (“RAI”) at the Nuclear Medicine department of Elmhurst Memorial Hospital to fix my problem once and for all.
-This treatment is serious business – the doctor dons protective gloves and drops a radioactive iodine pill down your throat, and you aren’t allowed to touch it.
+Finally, after a year or so on antithyroid medications – Synthroid and PTU – my doctor scheduled me to have the radioactive iodine treatment (“RAI”) at the Nuclear Medicine department of Elmhurst Memorial Hospital.
+This was to try to stop my thyroid from producing too much thyroid hormone.
+This treatment is serious business – the doctor dons protective gloves and drops a radioactive iodine pill down your throat.
+You aren’t even allowed to touch it.
 You are then instructed not to sit by anyone who is pregnant for 3 days after treatment (!?!).
-You are to also flush your toilet 3 times each time you go, and eat with paper plates and plastic forks.
+You are to flush the toilet 3 times each time you go, and eat with paper plates and plastic forks.
 They don’t want any of your bodily fluids touching someone else.
-Scary!
-If the radioactivity in my body could harm someone else by sitting next to them, what is it doing to my body on the inside!?
+(And maybe my future children will have 3 heads?)

 TYPES OF THYROID DISORDERS

 Hypothyroidism is a where the thyroid is not producing enough of the thyroid hormones, which may lead to a variety of symptoms, such as: obesity, joint pain, infertility, heart disease, tiredness, depression, lack of concentration, feeling cold, constipation, muscle cramps, weight gain, increased menstrual flow, more frequent periods, itchy skin and thinning hair.
 It is most common in women, over 50.

 This is where the body attacks the thyroid tissue.
 This results in inflammation and damage to the tissue.
 Which then results in reduced amounts of the hormones normally generated by the thyroid.